publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch89/m__us_usc_t15_s6305.md

         (1) __Issuance__

-        A boxing commission shall issue to each professional boxer who registers in accordance with subsection (a) of this section, an identification card that contains each of the following:
+        A boxing commission shall issue to each professional boxer who registers in accordance with subsection (a), an identification card that contains each of the following:

             (A) A recent photograph of the boxer.